Stopper (plug)

+Description

+Unlike a lid or bottle cap, which encloses a container from the outside without displacing the inner volume, a bung is partially or wholly inserted inside the container to act as a seal.
 A bung can be defined as "a plug or closure used to close an opening in a drum or barrel.
 It is called a plug when referring to a steel drum closure."

 A glass stopper is often called a "ground glass joint" (or "joint taper"), and a cork stopper is called simply a "cork".
 Stoppers used for wine bottles are referred to as "corks", even when made from another material.

 A common every-day example of a stopper is the cork of a wine bottle.
 When used to seal the bungholes of barrels, the stopper is called a bung.
 Other bungs, particularly those used in chemical barrels, may be made of metal and be screwed into place via threading.

 Ground glass joint

 Ground glass joint (or ground glass stoppers) are commonly used with laboratory glassware, mainly because of their nonreactivity.
 Some stoppers used in labs have holes in them to allow the insertion of glass or rubber tubing.
 This is often used when a reaction is taking place in the flask or test tube and the byproduct or result of the reaction is desired to be collected.
 For instance, if one were to boil water in a test tube and wanted to collect the water vapor, one could seal the test tube with a stopper with holes in it.
 With tubing inserted into the hole(s), when the tube is heated, water vapor will rise through the hole, make its way through the tubing, and into the collection chamber of choice.
 The water vapor would not be able to escape into the air, because the stopper and the tubing, if set up correctly, would be airtight.